Lightning-AI/litgpt/tutorials/download_dolly.md

 databricks/dolly-v2-12b
 ```

-In order to use a specific Dolly checkpoint, for instance [dolly-v2-3b](https://huggingface.co/databricks/dolly-v2-3b), download the weights and convert the checkpoint to the lit-gpt format:
+In order to use a specific Dolly checkpoint, for instance [dolly-v2-3b](https://huggingface.co/databricks/dolly-v2-3b), download the weights and convert the checkpoint to the litgpt format:

 ```bash
 pip install 'huggingface_hub[hf_transfer] @ git+https://github.com/huggingface/huggingface_hub'